blocknative/web3-onboard/packages/core/README.md

 - `wallets`: The wallets connected to Onboard
 - `chains`: The chains that Onboard has been initialized with
+- `accountCenter`: The current state of the account center UI

 ```typescript
 type AppState = {